 Research outputs per year

-I teach across various levels and assess the following modules:
+John teaches across various levels within the university and assesses the following modules:

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):